larsreed/jsonschemadocs/README.md

 DEFINTIONS: follows the pattern -Dname=value, and precedes the TYPE
     e.g. -Dvariant=foo could define a context for "xif-variant": "foo" -DexcludeColumns=col1,col2,... to exclude named columns
-    -DskipTables=table1,table2,... to exclude tables with given ID -DembedUpToRows=n defines embedding in HTML tables Output is written to stdout and must be redirected.
+    -DskipTables=table1,table2,... to exclude tables with given IDs -DembedUpToRows=n defines embedding in HTML tables Output is written to stdout and must be redirected.
 ```